tonethar/IGME-330-Fall-2021/projects/project-2.md

 ![screenshot](_images/p2-example-1.png)

-- Note the limit of 10 community favorites being displayed at once
+- Note the limit of 10 community favorites being displayed at once - you will probably want to do something similar